peteschaffner/macvim/src/MacVim/roadmap.md

-The quick open filter will appear "inline" in the sidebar to help keep our window count down (no need to create a whole new window for a filtering process that is directly related to the exiting source list view...).
+The quick open filter will appear "inline" in the sidebar to help keep our window count down (no need to create a whole new window for a filtering process that is directly related to the existing source list view...).
 This design is borrowed from Espresso.app, but will vastly improve upon the concept.

 ## Path control